Drepheus/Vizual/SUBSCRIPTION_COMPLETE.md

 ## ✅ What's Been Created

-I've built a complete subscription and rate limiting system for Omi AI with:
+I've built a complete subscription and rate limiting system for Vizual AI with:

 ### 📊 **Database Schema**
 - ✅ User subscription fields (tier, status, Stripe IDs)